The rigidity of dimension estimate for holomorphic functions on K\"ahler manifolds

 For Conjecture \ref{Yau uniformization conjecture}, motivated by the above mentioned strategy of Siu-Yau \cite{SY77}, Yau \cite{Yau90} proposed the study of the space $\O_{d}(M)$ when $(M,\omega)$ has non-negative holomorphic bisectional curvature.
 It was expected that the following dimension estimate holds:

 and the equality holds if and only if $(M,\omega)$ is biholomorphically isometric to $(\mathbb{C}^{n},\omega_{\C^{n}})$, where $\omega_{\C^{n}}$ denotes the standard metric on $\C^{n}$.

-This expectation was confirmed by Ni \cite{Ni04} under the maximal volume growth assumption.
-Later, based on the work of \cite{Ni04}, Chen-Fu-Yin-Zhu \cite{CFYZ06} removed the maximal volume growth assumption and then proved this expectation completely.
+This expectation was confirmed by Ni \cite{Ni04} under the maximal volume growth assumption, i.e. there exist point $p_{0}\in M$ and constant $c>0$ such that

+Based on the work of \cite{Ni04}, Chen-Fu-Yin-Zhu \cite{CFYZ06} removed the maximal volume growth assumption and then proved this expectation completely.
 When $(M,\omega)$ is not biholomorphically isometric to $(\mathbb{C}^{n},\omega_{\C^{n}})$, some sharp improved dimension estimates were also established in \cite{Ni04,CFYZ06}.
-Later, Liu \cite{Liu16} gave an alternative proof of the above expectation under weaker curvature assumption (see Theorem \ref{Liu result}).
+Later, Liu \cite{Liu16a} gave an alternative proof of the above expectation under weaker curvature assumption (see Theorem \ref{Liu result}).

-\begin{theorem}[Ni \cite{Ni04}, Chen-Fu-Yin-Zhu \cite{CFYZ06}, Liu \cite{Liu16}] Let $(M,\omega)$ be a complete $n$-dimensional K\"ahler manifold with non-negative holomorphic bisectional curvature.
+\begin{theorem}[Ni \cite{Ni04}, Chen-Fu-Yin-Zhu \cite{CFYZ06}, Liu \cite{Liu16a}] Let $(M,\omega)$ be a complete $n$-dimensional K\"ahler manifold with non-negative holomorphic bisectional curvature.
 For any integer $d\geq1$,

 and the equality holds if and only if $(M,\omega)$ is biholomorphically isometric to $(\mathbb{C}^{n},\omega_{\C^{n}})$. \end{theorem}